gyulanemeth/bluefox.email/mcp.md

   - question: "Do I need to be a developer to use it?"
     answer: "Setting it up involves some technical steps: cloning a repository, running a couple of terminal commands, and pasting a short config snippet into your AI client.
 Once that's done, using it is conversational.
 No code or API knowledge required."
   - question: "Does using MCP cost extra?"
-    answer: "No. The MCP server itself is free and open source.
+    answer: "No. The MCP server itself is free to use.
 It carries out actions through your existing BlueFox Email account, so normal BlueFox Email sending costs apply, exactly as if you'd used the dashboard or API directly."
   - question: "Why use MCP instead of the BlueFox API directly?"
     answer: "The API is what you'd build a software integration on.
 MCP is for when you want an AI agent itself to understand BlueFox's capabilities and carry out tasks conversationally, without you writing integration code or looking up endpoint documentation."
 ---